Josian2004/s3-portfolio/Individual/README.md

 # NS-Tracker
 ## Project Description
-I’m going to create an application which a user can use to find all the information about the NS.
+I’m going to create an application that a user can use to find all the information about the NS.
 The user can find information about a specific train station, train, or train route.

-E.g., a user can search for a train station by name or station code and the application will show all the information about that station, like the UIC-code, all the departures and arrivals, all the tracks, etc.
+E.g., a user can search for a train station by name or station code and the application will show all the information about that station, like the UIC code, all the departures and arrivals, all the tracks, etc.

 The user could go even deeper and click on a specific train and see what kind of route it is driving and how many train units it has.\
 If the user has an account, he/she can favourite any train, station or train route and instantly see if there are any disruptions or problems with that train, station or train route and even get notifications.

 The last main feature is a live train tracker, I want to create a live map with the location of all the trains and stations.
 The user would be able to click on any of these and see the details.
-I already have the coordinates for the stations and I’m trying to get all the live locations for all the trains, however the NS-API only shows 10 trains so I’m trying to get them all at the same time.
+I already have the coordinates for the stations and I’m trying to get all the live locations for all the trains, however, the NS-API only shows 10 trains so I’m trying to get them all at the same time.

 ## Requirements